 Material errors discovered in prior period figures are corrected retrospectively by amending opening balances and comparative amounts for the prior period.
-There have not been any prior period errors identified.

-5. CRITICAL JUDGEMENTS MADE BY MANAGEMENT
+5. JUDGEMENTS MADE BY MANAGEMENT

 In applying these accounting policies the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 The critical judgements made in this Statement of Accounts are: